 He does nothing there.

-And that's the greatest example, and I've said it a million times.
+And I've said it a million times.

-And when you had the people like Gary McCarthy that was in there that could have made a difference, they they went against him as well because his ways, you know, the old Comstat ways in New York and the way Rudy Giuliani set it up over here in New York went worldwide.
+And when you had the people like Gary McCarthy that was in there that could have made a difference, they went against him as well because his ways, you know, the old Comstat ways in New York and the way Rudy Giuliani set it up over here in New York went worldwide.

-Not not just the within our country.
+Not just the within our country.

 It went worldwide because it was such a successful program.

-I was on the air at the time, a local radio host here in New York, and I'm telling you, it was like Rudy Giuliani pulling teeth, called every name in the book, and he ends up taking the murder rate from you know nearly three thousand down to five hundred and saving lives by by good policing.
+And I'm telling you, it was like Rudy Giuliani pulling teeth, called every name in the book, and he ends up taking the murder rate from nearly 3,000 down to 500 and saving lives by good policing.

-Listen, I have to run, I can talk to you, Joe all day.
+I can talk to you, Joe, all day.

-All my best to your buddies and uh all of those that uh that protect and serve our interests every day that that don't get the respect they deserve, and it's it's nauseating to me, frankly.
+All my best to your buddies and all of those that protect and serve our interests every day that don't get the respect they deserve.

 How about saying thank you?

-How about saying hi officer?
+How about saying, hi, officer?

 You know, when I get pulled over, first thing I do, I put my hands outside the window.